pavi2410/website/src/pages/blog/replisp-another-new-language.md

-import BlogLayout from '/components/BlogLayout'

-export const meta = {
+---
+layout: '@/layouts/BlogLayout.astro'
-  title: 'REPLisp: Another New Language!?',
+title: 'REPLisp: Another New Language!?'
-  excerpt: 'I built a mini Lisp-like interpreted language from scratch',
+excerpt: 'I built a mini Lisp-like interpreted language from scratch'
-  createdAt: '2018-11-26',
+createdAt: '2018-11-26'
-  tags: ['replisp', 'repl', 'lisp', 'programming', 'language', 'interpreter'], }
+tags: ['replisp', 'repl', 'lisp', 'programming', 'language', 'interpreter']
+---

 Hello 👋, I made a programming language called 'REPLisp'.
 It is a Lisp-like interpreted language, written in 100% pure JavaScript by my little fingers 🖖.
 I made it to just learn more about languages and how do they work.